ssilvestri15/NetflixTomatoeImdb/readme.md

 # POPCHIPS 🎬🍿

 Welcome to the NetflixTomatoeImdb repository!
-Here, we're all about movies, data, and a touch of analytics. 🎉
+Here, we're all about movies and data. 🎉

 ## Table of Contents